 In a large bowl, add the milk and bread crumbs.
 Let the bread crumbs soak for a minute or two and then whisk in the eggs and spices.
 Add the ground beef and pork to the mixture, and use your fingertips to incorporate it.

-Roll the meat into golf ball sized balls, and then slightly flatten each ball.
+Roll the meat into golf ball sized balls (or scoop them with a cookie scoop), and then slightly flatten each ball.
 Heat a skillet over medium heat, and melt 4 tablespoons over the butter.
 Add the meatballs to the hot skillet and fry until browned on all sides and cooked through, about 2-3 minutes.
 Place cooked meatballs on a paper towel lined plate and set aside.

 In the same skillet, melt the rest of the butter (4 tablespoons) over medium-low heat.
 Stir in the flour and cook for a minute, the roux will be golden in color.
 Slowly whisk in the beef broth.
 Once the broth has been incorporated, return the heat to medium.
 Allow the gravy to come to a boil.
 The gravy will thicken as it boils.
 Continue boiling the gravy until it reaches the desired consistency.